-Once you have registered for the ERP Exam Part II, you will receive access to the GARP portal where you can manage all your program information, track your progress, and schedule your Exam when applicable.
-For more information, see our FAQs.
-During this process you should:
+Once you have registered, you will receive access to the GARP portal where you can manage all your program information, track your progress, and schedule your Exam.

-To maintain and protect the integrity of the ERP program and ensure a fair exam process for all, there are a number of policies and procedures that candidates must comply with.
-Failure to comply may result in suspension or termination from the ERP Program.
+To maintain and protect the integrity of the FRM program and ensure a fair exam process for all, candidates must agree to a number of policies and procedures.
+Failure to comply may result in suspension or termination from the FRM Program.
 A full list of these is provided in our Exam Policies.

-One of the things that sets the ERP Program apart is its oversight and governance.
-The program is developed by the Energy Oversight Committee comprised of leading industry experts and senior energy market practitioners from around the world.
-The ERP curriculum is reviewed and revised annually by the Energy Oversight Committee, ensuring it remains aligned with current industry practices and the latest market trends.
+One of the things that sets the FRM Program apart is its oversight and governance.
+The program is developed by the FRM Committee, which is comprised of world-leading experts in risk.
+To reflect the emerging demands of the industry, the FRM curriculum is reviewed and revised annually by the FRM Committee.